MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ### Lookup

-You can use the **Lookup** operation to look up the value of a key in a list.
+You can use the **Lookup** operator to look up the value of a key in a list.

 For example, you create a list that has one column for email addresses and another column that indicates the status of those email addresses.
 You name this list *Email List*.